Easy Pumpkin Red Lentil Soup

 - salt and pepper to taste

-- fresh coriander to sprinkle over at the end
+- 1 bunch fresh coriander, to sprinkle over generously at the end

 Instructions